HubitatCommunity/Google_Calendar_Search/README.md

 ![image](https://user-images.githubusercontent.com/10900324/115977405-e51ad700-a545-11eb-8d6d-3200e16ec29b.png)
 10. In the bottle left click Go to hubitat.com/Hubitat Calendar (or whatever you named your project)
 ![image](https://user-images.githubusercontent.com/10900324/115977420-1c898380-a546-11eb-84fd-e90d0d481094.png)
 11. Choose which Google Apps to entitle access.
-This needs to match which APIs you enabled access in the Console (except Reminders).
+This needs to match which APIs you enabled access in the Console.
 Click **Continue**

 ![image](https://user-images.githubusercontent.com/10900324/151471423-93f96511-f5bc-4024-abd1-5dcce5c4c61f.png)